MJKWoolnough/r/README.md

 ```

 CompoundExpression represents a series of expressions, wrapped in braces, and
-seperated by semi-colons, commas, and newlines.
+separated by semi-colons, commas, and newlines.

 #### func (CompoundExpression) Format